7empest15/7empest15/README.md

   </h1>

 </div>
+---
 ### :woman_technologist: About Me :
 I am a young french developer

-    - :seedling: You can look my skills on my profile.
+    - 🌱 You can look my skills on my profile.

     - 📫You can reach me on discord : 7empest15